keidson299/AIForwardDeveloperChallenge/PROJECT_PLAN.md

 architecture, connections, and developer tools I can use.

-Once I have a strong enough understanding of MCP, how its used, and how to preoperly build it out I can use both CoPilot and the modelcontextprotocol.io site to build the server.
-The initial code and structure I will leave to the code output from CoPilot, however I still feel its important to use the MCP io site as an artifact of truth.
+Once I have a strong enough understanding of MCP, how its used, and how to preoperly build it out I can use both Claude and the modelcontextprotocol.io site to build the server.
+The initial code and structure I will leave to the code output from Claude, however I still feel its important to use the MCP io site as an artifact of truth.
 That way I can take advantage of the accelerated coding provided by the tool, while also being able to catch issues before they spiral out of control through referencing the documentation and guides provided on the site.